FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/About_file_types/Backup_files.md

 The configuration of the other properties (FORG, FRECFM, FLRECL and so on) is ignored.
 Consequently, they do not need to be specified in the CFTSEND / CFTRECV commands.
 However, if FLRECL is specified, it must be set to 528 (bytes).

-The SAVF file access method, implemented in Transfer CFT <span class="mc-variable Primary.For_OS400 variable">Transfer CFT IBM i</span>, does not support synchronization points in write mode.
+The SAVF file access method, implemented in Transfer CFT , does not support synchronization points in write mode.
 This mechanism is however supported in read mode.
-Consequently, a SAVF file transfer with a receiver <span class="mc-variable Primary.For_OS400 variable">Transfer CFT IBM i</span> system will fail during a restart (abort on the receiver side).
-If the file is sent to a non-<span class="mc-variable Primary.For_OS400 variable">Transfer CFT IBM i</span> (intermediate) system, resynchronization (restart points) can be performed in read mode with the sender Transfer CFT <span class="mc-variable Primary.For_OS400 variable">Transfer CFT IBM i</span>.
+Consequently, a SAVF file transfer with a receiver system will fail during a restart (abort on the receiver side).
+If the file is sent to a non- (intermediate) system, resynchronization (restart points) can be performed in read mode with the sender Transfer CFT .

 ## Using spool files